What’s this all about, then?

 Take a look at the sample client sessions here on the site.
 With very few exceptions, these women are just like you: in other words, they’re not models and (beyond some inspiration from Tyra) have no modeling experience.

 At your session, I’ll give you a quick posing lesson and then guide you through each pose.
-My sessions are planned to be a bit longer than your average shoot specifically so that you have time to relax and enjoy your session.
+My sessions are planned to be a bit longer than your average session specifically so that you have time to relax and enjoy your session.

 Being in front of the camera makes me nervous.
 What if I’m too scared to have my picture taken?

-- When you arrive for the shoot, we’ll spend a few minutes chatting so you can get used to me and my camera with no pressure.
+- When you arrive for the session, we’ll spend a few minutes chatting so you can get used to me and my camera with no pressure.
 I’ll also have supplies on hand like makeup blotting paper, a comb and tissues.

 - My makeup artist is female, which helps calm many women and reassure them there’s no “audience.”